-On the west bank of Bhubaneshwar's holy Bindu Sagar (Ocean Drop Lake) lies what is possibly the city's most underrated attraction -- the Ekamravan Medicinal Plant Garden.
+On the west bank of Bhubaneshwar's holy Bindu Sagar (Ocean Drop Lake), in the Old Town area, lies what is possibly the city's most underrated attraction -- the Ekamravan Medicinal Plant Garden.

 The name Ekamravan means "one mango tree forest".
 Old Hindu scriptures say that Bhubaneshwar was one of Lord Shiva's favorite places, where he liked to spend time meditating under a huge mango tree.

 There are more than 200 varieties of plants in the Ekamravan Medicinal Plant Garden.

 But that's not all that's remarkable about it.
 Until 2007, the area was an unattractive and crumbling space that was frequently used as a toilet.
 Then, government of Odisha decided to revitalize it, turning it into this magnificent garden.
 (The government is now focusing on the east bank of the lake and planting medicinal trees there).